Coronavirus: Deportees from Australia paused amid Covid-19 travel restrictions

 • Barry Soper: Jacinda Ardern in Australia - as she meets Scott Morrison, deportation will darken lovefest

 Australian Border Force has told New Zealand police that planned removals up to March 30 have been postponed.
+New Zealand police had then notified other agencies.

-A police spokesperson said this because of the current border restrictions "affecting the logistics of the process".
+A police spokesperson said this was due to the current border restrictions "affecting the logistics of the process".

 "Immigration New Zealand will continue to deport individuals where possible.